 Modifications at Chaboya/North Divisions Phase I (North Yard) were completed in March 2015.
-RFP for design services for Phase II involving modifications to the Chaboya Yard is planned after completion of a needs study.
+RFP for design services for Phase II involving modifications to the Chaboya Yard was issues in October 2018 and contract was awarded to STV Inc in April 2019.